 What impact do interest rates have on currencies and why?

 Broadly speaking, a currency strengthens when the interest rate is raised and weakens when it is cut.
-This is because the its exchange rate is determined by investors trading sums of currency.
-If there are signs that the economy is expanding then that currency become more desirable, leading investors to demand more.
-When the investors buy more a currency, the value of goes up.
+This is because the exchange rate is determined by investors trading sums of currency.
+If there are signs that the economy is expanding then that currency becomes more desirable, leading investors to demand more.
+When the investors buy more of a currency, the value of it goes up.

 However, it’s not just the act of raising or cutting interest rates that impacts the currency’s value.
 For example, following the latest employment data in the US, which showed lower unemployment, US Federal Reserve chair Jerome Powell said that the USA’s “remarkably good” economic performance “is not sending any signal that we need to be in a hurry to lower interest rates.”
 Despite the interest rate being cut just a few days before, these positive comments subsequently caused the US dollar to hit its best rate for six months.